Want the best LGBTQ+ Dark Academia books?

 You’re searching for dark academia books.
 But you also want LGBTQ+ representation.
 And you don’t know which books are worth your time.

-The problem is, dark academia has been criticized for it’s lack of diversity.
+The problem is, dark academia has been criticized for its lack of diversity.

 Thankfully, there are so many incredible Dark academia books.
 So whether you’re searching for enemies to lovers romance or dark academia romance, I’ve got you.
 I've compiled the absolute best LGBTQ+ Dark Academia Books.